UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/PAGES/RESOURCES.md

 ## Edit the Resource View:
 - Go to Manage >> Structure >> Views >> Resources >> Edit
-- Editing this may require a deeper understanding of Drupal, and more is described below:
+- Editing this may require a deeper understanding of Drupal, and more is described below

 #### Create Custom Display using views:
  go to Manage >> Structure >> Views >> Edit Resources.